Murder of Alison Shaughnessy

-On 3 June 1991, 21 year old Alison Shaughnessy (née Blackmore; born 7 November 1969) was stabbed to death in the stairwell of her flat near Clapham Junction station.
+On 3 June 1991, 21-year-old Alison Shaughnessy (née Blackmore; born 7 November 1969) was stabbed to death in the stairwell of her flat near Clapham Junction station.
 Shaughnessy was newly married, but her husband was having an affair with a 20-year-old woman, Michelle Taylor.
-A witness reported seeing two women running from Shaughnessy's building after the murder, and fingerprints found at the scene matched Michelle and her sister Lisa Taylor, who claimed never to have been there.
-Michelle's diary included an entry reading "my dream solution would be for Alison to disappear, as if she never existed".
+A witness reported seeing two women running from Shaughnessy's building after the murder, and fingerprints found at the scene matched those of Michelle and her sister Lisa Taylor, who claimed never to have been there.
+Michelle's diary included an entry that read: "My dream solution would be for Alison to disappear, as if she never existed."

 The Taylor sisters were found guilty of the murder in 1992, but one year later their convictions were overturned by the Court of Appeal because the prosecution had failed to turn evidence over to the defence, and because the sensationalist media coverage may have influenced jurors.
-Reinvestigations of the case by the Metropolitan Police did not identify any other suspects, and in 2002 it was decided to no longer formally investigate the case.
+Reinvestigations by the Metropolitan Police did not identify any other suspects, and in 2002 it was decided to no longer formally investigate the case.

-Filmmaker Bernard O'Mahoney, a man who had originally campaigned for the release of the Taylors and who then had an affair with Michelle, has since claimed that she confessed to the murder to him and has campaigned for the sisters to be re-convicted.
+Nightclub bouncer Bernard O'Mahoney, who had originally campaigned for the release of the Taylors and who then had an affair with Michelle, has since claimed that she confessed to the murder to him and has campaigned for the sisters to be re-convicted.
 The case led to discussions about the role of press and media in relation to criminal cases.

 Background

 Shaughnessy was born Alison Blackmore in London in 1969, and was raised in the city as part of a large Irish family.
 She spent a large amount of time going to Piltown, County Kilkenny, Ireland as a child.
-At age 16, while working as a clerk at a Barclays bank in London, she met her future husband, John Shaughnessy.
-He worked at the Churchill Clinic in Lambeth and had recently moved to England from Ireland.
-The couple became engaged in the spring of 1989, and married on 23 June 1990 in Piltown.
+In 1986, she was working as a clerk at a Barclays bank in London, and met her future husband, John Shaughnessy.
+He worked at the Churchill Clinic in Lambeth and had recently emigrated from Ireland.
+The couple became engaged in April 1989 and married on 23 June 1990 in Piltown.

-Among the guests at the wedding was a certain Michelle Taylor, a work friend of John Shaughnessy, recorded on video being kissed by him on the cheek.
-Michelle and John lived in the same staff accommodation, two rooms apart from each other, and it was often noted by Alison's brother that she never acknowledged him when he was with her and John.
+Among the guests at the wedding was Michelle Taylor, a work friend of John Shaughnessy, recorded on video being kissed by him on the cheek.
+Michelle and John lived in the same staff accommodation at the Churchill Clinic, two rooms apart from each other.
+After their wedding, Alison moved into her husband's staff accommodation.
 John and Michelle spent more and more time together after the wedding and this started to be noticed by others.
-In January 1991, newly-wed John and Alison Shaughnessy moved to 41 Vardens Road in Battersea (about 400 meters/440 yards from Clapham Junction station).
+In January 1991, John and Alison Shaughnessy moved to 41 Vardens Road in Battersea (about 400 metres/440 yards from Clapham Junction station).